eliharoun/learn-system-design/README.md

 ## 🌟 What is InterviewPro Club?

-InterviewPro Club is a comprehensive learning platform that helps you master system design concepts through interactive content, visual diagrams, and real-world case studies.
-Whether you're preparing for technical interviews or advancing your engineering skills, this platform provides everything you need to understand how large-scale systems are built and operated.
+InterviewPro Club is a comprehensive learning platform that helps you master both system design and GenAI/LLM concepts through interactive content, visual diagrams, and real-world case studies.
+Whether you're preparing for technical interviews at AI-first companies or advancing your engineering skills in the modern AI era, this platform provides everything you need to understand how large-scale systems and AI applications are built and operated.

 ## 📚 Platform Sections